9th-circle/Anathema.Vectors/IDEAS.md

 - Swizzles allowing repetition of values (ie vec4.xzzz)
   - Lots of permutations for not much gain
   - Could automate generation process, but large binary size for no real reason
+- Uppercase swizzles
+  - Lots of work for no gain
 - Mixed chromatic/Cartesian swizzles (ie vec3.xgb)
   - Extremely large amount of work and almost completely useless
   - Could automate generation process, but large binary size for no real reason
 - Swizzle extensions on native scalar types (ie float.xxxx)
   - Almost completely pointless, apart from copying GLSL
 - Compile time constrain to members available on System.Numerics vectors, allowing for transitioning back and forth trivially